Garmin Training Readiness: What to Do at Every Score (1-100)

 • Sleep consistency - whether you went to bed and woke up near your usual times

 A night of 8 hours with good deep sleep proportion can single-handedly pull your Training Readiness into the green, even if other factors are moderate.
+For a full breakdown of how Garmin scores your sleep, see our Sleep Score guide.

 HRV Status (High Influence)